peterdemin/peterdemin.github.io/source/12_articles/33-hough-transform-algorithm.rst

 Detecting circles in a grayscale image using the Hough Transform involves the following steps:

-Step 1: Preprocessing Convert the input grayscale image into a binary image using appropriate thresholding techniques.
+**Step 1**: Preprocessing Convert the input grayscale image into a binary image using appropriate thresholding techniques.
 This simplifies the circle detection process by reducing the complexity of the input image.

-Step 2: Edge Detection Apply an edge detection algorithm, such as the Canny edge detector, to identify edges in the binary image.
+**Step 2**: Edge Detection Apply an edge detection algorithm, such as the Canny edge detector, to identify edges in the binary image.
 Edges are crucial for circle detection as they represent transitions between different intensity levels, which often correspond to the boundaries of objects, including circles.

-Step 3: Hough Space Accumulation Create an accumulator array, often referred to as the Hough space, to store the voting information for potential circles.
+**Step 3**: Hough Space Accumulation Create an accumulator array, often referred to as the Hough space, to store the voting information for potential circles.
 The dimensions of this accumulator array correspond to the radius and center coordinates of the circles being detected.

-Step 4: Voting for every edge pixel in the binary image, compute all possible circles that could pass through that pixel.
+**Step 4**: Voting for every edge pixel in the binary image, compute all possible circles that could pass through that pixel.
 Increment the corresponding accumulator cells in the Hough space to vote for the circles that have overlapping parameters.

-Step 5: Thresholding and Circle Extraction After the voting process, examine the accumulator array and identify the cells with the highest number of votes.
+**Step 5**: Thresholding and Circle Extraction After the voting process, examine the accumulator array and identify the cells with the highest number of votes.
 These cells correspond to the potential circles present in the image.
 By setting a suitable threshold, we can filter out weaker circle candidates.

-Step 6: Circle Parameter Estimation Retrieve the center coordinates and radii of the circles based on the cells with the highest votes.
+**Step 6**: Circle Parameter Estimation Retrieve the center coordinates and radii of the circles based on the cells with the highest votes.
 These parameters represent the estimated circles in the original image.

-Step 7: Visualization Finally, overlay the detected circles on the original grayscale image to visualize the circle detection results.
+**Step 7**: Visualization Finally, overlay the detected circles on the original grayscale image to visualize the circle detection results.

 .. _h.g9r4nc4zbefj: